Reading time: 7 min

 Does ECT comply with all the ethical and legal aspects that are demanded by any other treatment?

-The ECT Committee meets once a week, to which several psychiatrists attend, as well as an anaesthesiologist and a nurse, in order to follow the progress of all the patients that are on treatment, to decide treatment changes or the frequency of giving ECT, and new cases of patients to whom this therapy could be indicated are assessed.
+The ECT Committee meets once a week, to which several psychiatrists attend, as well as an anaesthesiologist and a nurse, in order to follow the progress of all the patients that are on treatment, to decide treatment changes or the frequency of the sesssions inspecific cases and to assess the new cases of patients to whom this therapy could be indicated are assessed.

 In this sense, ECT complies with all the ethical and legal aspects.
 Given that there is a Committee available, it means that the decisions are supervised by different professional experts on the subject.